-Understanding what stops virtual reality from entering the mass market today will help Product Manager identify the gaps that could be bridged propelling virtual reality to attain mainstream market by 2020.
+Understanding what stops virtual reality from entering the mainstream market today will help Product Manager identify the gaps that could be bridged propelling virtual reality to attain mainstream market in 2020.

 - How can someone ensure affordability of virtual reality technology?